danielharrell/open-eyes-lect-2017-18/Open.md

     - "Open your heart."
     - "My eyes were finally opened."

+We use the word "open" in ways that range from the prosaic to the profound.
 But why does the word have such scope?
 This is one reason for wonder.

 Another reason is that we use the word, typically, without further ado, as if its meaning were already